Homemade pork rinds, or chicharrones in Spanish, are so easy to bake in the oven. They are salty, crunchy, and savory.

 Ingredients

-You'll only need three ingredients to make homemade pork rinds.
+You'll only need three ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Olive oil cooking spray: I love the taste of olive oil.
-And while its smoke point is fairly low, in this recipe we're using low heat to crisp up the pork skin, so it shouldn't be an issue.
+Olive oil cooking spray: I love the taste of olive oil.
+And while its smoke point is fairly low, in this recipe, we're using low heat, so it shouldn't be an issue.

-- Kosher salt: I highly recommend using coarse kosher salt in this recipe.
+Kosher salt: I highly recommend using Diamond Crystal kosher salt in this recipe.
 Fine salt will not be as good.
-You can use anywhere from 1 to 2 teaspoons of kosher salt.
+You can use up to two teaspoons of Diamond Crystal kosher salt.
+If using any other salt (including other brands of kosher salt), use just one teaspoon.

 Variations